Visit the Campbell Scientific Forum to submit your question to users around the world.

 Clock issues also appear when changing to or from daylight saving time, as the datalogger does not automatically adjust for DST.
 Data continuity can be maintained by keeping datalogger clocks on standard time.

 In addition, if the datalogger’s internal 3 V battery is bad and the datalogger’s main 12 V power supply is cycled, the datalogger’s clock will reset to a default time.

 How can data from a specific date range be collected from a datalogger?

-If a datalogger’s OS hasn't been upgraded in a long time, can the most current OS be downloaded, or do the upgrades need to be done incrementally?
+If a datalogger OS has not been upgraded in a long time, can the most current OS be downloaded, or do the upgrades need to be done incrementally?

 How can the datalogger build a text string and send it out the RS-232 port?

 Sending a serial string out one of the datalogger COM ports requires at least two instructions.
-Generally, the SerialOpen() instruction is used to set up the communication port, such as 115.2k, N, 8, 1.
+Generally, the SerialOpen() instruction is used to set the characteristics of the communications port, such as baud rate and error detection (for example, 115.2k, N, 8, 1).
 The instructions SerialOut() or SerialOutBlock() can be used to transmit a specified string.
 See the CRBasic Editor Help for examples of programs using each of these instructions.

-How can multiple networked dataloggers be time synchronized?
+Can multiple networked dataloggers be time synchronized programmatically?

 If the dataloggers are connected over some form of serial/PakBus link, they can be synchronized with each other using the ClockReport() and PakBusClock() instructions in the dataloggers.
 Use the ClockReport() instruction in the master (time) datalogger and the PakBusClock() instruction in the slave dataloggers.
 The option to broadcast to all can be used (providing no routing is needed), which means that just one packet of information is sent.